yyumna/climatechange_ai/events/neurips2020.md

   </tbody>
 </table>

-## Side Event
+### Side Event

-### Monitoring the Climate Crisis with AI, Satellites and Drones (Dec 14)

-**9 am UTC via Zoom.
-Join our Zoom call [here](https://elementai.zoom.us/j/96207297223?pwd=R1NVQTk2SHNkY2pUWlp2QUwrOFNTQT09)!**

-We will hold a special side event on Dec 14 that will feature talks and socials with prominent speakers in industry and academia to discuss how artificial intelligence and remote sensing can be used to monitor global carbon impact - and to allow for new levels of trust and accountability between governments, companies and projects internationally.
+Our side event on "Monitoring the Climate Crisis with AI, Satellites and Drones" (Dec.
+14) featured talks and socials with prominent speakers in industry and academia to discuss how artificial intelligence and remote sensing can be used to monitor global carbon impact - and allow for new levels of trust and accountability between governments, companies, and projects internationally.

 <table class='remote-workshop-table'>
   <thead>